Christopher-Schulze/Baristeuer/CONTRIBUTING.md

 # Contributing to Baristeuer

 Thank you for considering a contribution!
+**Note:** This project is currently maintained for internal use only and is not accepting external contributions.

 ## Branching Strategy
 - Create a new branch for each change based on `main`.